diasutsman/cloud-gallery/docs/terms-and-conditions.md

 **Effective Date: April 24, 2024**

-These Terms & Conditions govern your use of the Cloud Gallery mobile app, developed by Canopas Software LLP.
+These Terms & Conditions govern your use of the Lock & Key mobile app, developed by Canopas Software LLP.
 By downloading and using the App, you agree to be bound by these Terms.
 If you disagree with any part of these Terms, you may not use the App.

 ### License to Use